-Fun Fact: Nearly 50% of all small businesses are a home based business in the United States.
-And, they employ about 50% of those working in private sector.
-Needless to say, this is a big deal, right?
-Now, the data doesn’t seem to exist when it comes to the words successful home based business‘ however, based on our double digits in the industry, we’d like to suggest that the majority of those working from home full time, are doing quite alright.
+Fun Fact: Nearly 50% of all small businesses are home-based businesses in the United States.
+And, they employ about 50% of those working in the private sector.
+So, of course, this is a big deal, right?
+Now, the data doesn’t seem to exist when it comes to the words successful home-based business; however, based on our double digits in the industry, we’d like to suggest that the majority of those working from home full time are doing quite alright.

 Having said that, if you’re anything like us — we always believe in striving for better.
-In this post, we’ve compiled 14 our of top home based business tips.
-They are based on our own expertise and those nuggets we’ve acquired through our own learning, growing and having the right conversations.
+So we’ve compiled 14 of our top home-based business tips in this post.
+They are based on our expertise and those nuggets we’ve acquired through learning, growing and having the right conversations.

 We hope these will help you supercharge your business(es) in all the right ways!

-One of the best things about having a home based business is that typically, they require little to no overhead.
-You of course have your more common expenses like internet access and, depending on where you are at in your business you may also have expenses for coaching, resources, courses or otherwise.
-But overall, people are in pretty good shape when it comes to expenses — especially when you’re just starting out.
+One of the best things about having a home-based business is that typically, they require little to no overhead.
+You, of course, have more common expenses like internet access and depending on where you are in your business, you may also have costs for coaching, resources, courses or otherwise.
+But overall, people are in pretty good shape regarding expenses, especially when you’re just starting.

-Ideally, this space in your home is one that will give you some privacy, peace and quiet and, fit you ergonomically.
-We mention that because most of us who work from home spend a lot of time on a computer.
-Investing in a desk and proper chair is important.
+Ideally, this space in your home will give you some privacy, peace and quiet and fit you ergonomically.
+We mention that because most of us who work from home spend time on a computer.
+Therefore, investing in a desk and suitable chair is essential.

-And, when you have a designated space, your family (especially children!) are more likely to leave that space to you.
-Whereas, working from a kitchen table or a couch gives them prime access to you for those moments of ‘mom/dad I just have one question!‘ (which by the way is never just one!)
+And, when you have a designated space, your family (especially children!) are likelier to leave that space to you.
+Whereas working from a kitchen table or a couch gives them prime access to you for those moments of ‘mom/dad, I just have one question!‘ (which, by the way, is never just one question!)

-So yes, we just suggested creating a designated work area in your home but, you don’t need to limit yourself to there if you can be flexible.
-Sometimes, working in a cool coffee shop or a library can bring about our creative juices or, help us get into the zone.
-Pay attention to where you are most productive and consider doubling down on those efforts.
+So yes, we just suggested creating a designated work area in your home, but you don’t need to limit yourself to there if you can be flexible.
+For example, working in an excellent coffee shop or a library can bring about our creative juices or help us get into the zone.
+So pay attention to where you are most productive and consider doubling down on those efforts.

-Author and coach Jeannel King, suggests when we switch up our wording (in this can on from in) it helps create a bigger picture.
-See, when we are working in our business in tends to lean towards product and/or service delivery.
+Author and coach Jeannel King suggests that switching up our wording (in this case) helps create a bigger picture.
+See, when we are working in our business intends to lean towards product or service delivery.
 Where, we know there’s much more to your business, right?
-You want to be sure you are including things like finances, marketing plans, content strategies, your mission, etc.
+So you want to include things like finances, marketing plans, content strategies, your mission, etc.

-Verbiage can play such a huge role in how we are delivering to your customers and clients.
+Verbiage can play such a massive role in how we are delivering to your customers and clients.

-Huge benefit to working from home is being able to work in your pyjamas, right?
+A huge benefit to working from home is working in your pyjamas, right?
 Of course!
-But here are a few things you might want to consider to keep the professional aspect in line with what society can sometimes ‘expect’.
+But here are a few things you might want to consider to keep the professional aspect in line with what society can sometimes ‘expect.’

 - Use a business address other than your home (coworking spaces are great for this)